DBT Skills Application Group for Adults

 Format/ Session structure:

-• The group is held every other week for 1.5 hours by one facilitator (day/time to be determined) Observer role will be rotated between members to manage time and group rules.
+• The group is held every other week virtually for 1.5 hours (day/time to be determined)

-• Group starts with ringing the bell, then mindfulness, rotated and led by members (when ready).
+• Group starts with mindfulness, rotated and led by group leader or members if they choose.
+(This is encouraged).

 REFERRAL PROCESS AND FEES:

-• A minimum of 4 people are needed to make the group viable.
-The maximum is 8.
+• A minimum of 3 people are needed to make the group viable otherwise it may be cancelled.
+The maximum is 10.

 • Members will be pre-screened by telephone (if client has received or is receiving treatment from a TBC for CBT Therapist) or by a consultation session (if client is a new client to TBC for CBT) to identify individual goals for the group and insure they meet the criteria.

-• Confidentiality, releases, crisis plan, and registration paperwork will be filled out by the start of the first group.
+• Confidentiality, releases, crisis plan, telehealth consent, credit card authorization form and registration paperwork will be filled out by the start of the first group.

 • Client attendance is documented on “Group progress notes”